Loading...

 Incorporate Healthy Fats

-Engage in light physical activity, such as a short walk, after eating.
-This can help your muscles use up some of the glucose in your bloodstream.
+Engage in a light walk or other gentle physical activity after eating to help your body use up some of the glucose.

 healthspan-mbl